-Your search for researcher 'Juan Parra Cancino' returned 5 results: 2 running projects and 3 finished projects
+Your search for researcher 'Juan Parra Cancino' returned 5 results: 1 running project and 4 finished projects

 The research cluster Music, Thought and Technology posits a fundamental relationship between these three aspects of human behaviour.
 Taking its cue from recent research in technology theory, in new media and digital culture, MTT proposes a radical reorientation of the space and terms in which we think about music, exploring these ideas through creative projects.

 MusicExperiment21 (ME21) is a five-year artistic research programme (2013-2018) funded by the European Research Council and based at the Orpheus Institute Ghent.

 Fascinated by the riddle of music creation, both in performance and composition, the investigators of this project aspire to unravel exploratory oriented experimentation (EE) in artistic practice.
 The project’s hypothesis postulates that this method, starting from sensorial observation and dynamic interactive exploration, offers a valuable aesthetic and epistemic tool for music creation.